BLACK+DECKER LCS1020 20V MAX Electric Chainsaw

 There are no note-worthy cons.

-This Worx chainsaw has a 6-inch blade that’s powered by 5-amp motor features a JawSaw design that avoids dangerous kickbacks.
+Worx 5 Amp Electric WG307 chainsaw has a 6-inch blade that’s powered by 5-amp motor features a JawSaw design that avoids dangerous kickbacks.
 Stability is provided by this tool and it allows ease when you want to cut directly on the ground.
 This unit comes with an automatic oiling system and an oil level indicator.
 The JawSaw is specifically designed to be very safe to use with its chain enclosed in the blade guard.
 It also has an automatic tension system so you won’t have to do tension adjustments.
+This makes a perfect gift for gardeners.

 - BrandPositec/Worx – Lawn & Garden